Inflation protection for your OPTrust pension

 How your annual adjustment is calculated

-OPTrust's annual pension increase is calculated based on the change in the average monthly CPI between October and September for the previous two years.
-For example, the 2015 increase was calculated as follows:
+OPTrust’s annual pension adjustment is calculated based on the change in the average monthly CPI between October and September for the previous two years.
+For example, the 2016 increase was calculated as follows:

 The maximum increase in any single year is 8%.
 Any increase above this level is carried forward, and applied in the next year when the adjustment is less than 8%.